alex-matus/Data/README.md

-# Test
+# Data
-This is just a test.
+This contains selected data files useful for applying geospatial analysis in python.